whage/thesis/thesis.md

 > headers and module interfaces constitute a form of documentation, giving useful hints
 > about behavior. [@tapl, p.
 5]

-Explicit type declarations are "living documentation".
-Type annotations provide information about the code and since they are verified by the typechecker they cannot drift, they always stay up to date.
+Type annotations - explicit indications of types - are "living documentation".
+They provide information about the code and since they are verified by the typechecker they cannot drift, they always stay up to date.

 > Static type systems build ideas that help explain a system and what it does. [...]
 > They capture information about the inputs and outputs of various functions and modules. [...]
 > It's documentation that doesn't need to be maintained or even written. [@debating-type-systems]

+Note that static typing does not imply type annotations.
+Type-inferred languages (see "Type inference" later) do not need explicit indications of types in source code but they still handle types statically and so the documentation aspect of these languages is still valid because static type information can be used to generate enhanced documentation.

 ## Dynamic type checking
 > Even statically checked languages usually need to perform tests at run time to achieve safety. [...]